srccircumflex/ulid_tool/README.md

 _**ULID.env_lexical**_

-Here, the random part consists of 72 bits of a monotonic counter + 8 bits from a one-time read ID per interpreter start.
+Here, the random part consists of 8 bits from a one-time read ID per interpreter start + 72 bits of a monotonic counter.
 **Not sub-thread or sub-process safe.** However, for up to 256 simultaneously running main processes.